 As a transfer to a recognised overseas pension scheme is a 'permitted transfer', enhanced protection will not be lost on such a transfer, including a transfer to a QROPS.

 If the transfer contains a guaranteed minimum pension (GMP) there are other things the UK scheme has to do before the transfer can go ahead.
 It has to:

 - get written confirmation from the member that he understands that the overseas scheme might not give the same degree of protection

-- take reasonable steps to check that, where the QROPS is an occupational scheme, the member is actually employed by that employer
+- take reasonable steps to check that, where the QROPS is an occupational scheme, the member is actually employed by that employer, and

 Advantages of QROPS

-- no lifetime allowance limit (although the transfer is a BCE and could trigger a LAC at that time)
+- no lifetime allowance limit (although the transfer is a BCE and could trigger a lifetime allowance charge at that time)

 - no restrictions on tax relief on contributions

-- no tax on lump sum death benefits from crystallised rights
+- no tax on lump sum death benefits from crystallised rights, and

-- and avoiding the 55% tax charge on lump sum death benefits after age 75.
+- avoiding the 55% tax charge on lump sum death benefits after age 75.